- Human-Robot Proxemics (2020)

 - Visual Team State Indicators (2020)

 - Tekkotsu: A programming framework for AIBO (2019)

 - Rapport Strategies With a Collaborative Robot (2018)

 - In-feed embedded techniques for visualizing robot team member locations (2017)

-- Interactive Detail-in-Context Using Two Pan-and-Tilt Cameras to Improve Teleoperation Effectiveness
+- Interactive Detail-in-Context Using Two Pan-and-Tilt Cameras in Teleoperation (2017)

 - Movers, Shakers, and Those Who Stand Still: Visual attention-grabbing in robot tele-operation (2017)